HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      </pipe>
 ```

-##### TBD2.2) `connect`, `send` and `disconnect` tags
+##### TBD2.2) `connect`, `send` and `disconnect` Tags

-As mentioned earlier, the `connect` tag defines a persistent connection to an external data source, such as packets from MQTT or a local data bus (such as the data bus dBus commonly used in Linux desktop systems); while the `disconnect` tag closes a previously established connection.
+As mentioned earlier, `connect` tag defines a persistent connection to an external data source, such as packets from MQTT or a local data bus (such as the data bus dBus commonly used in Linux desktop systems); while the `disconnect` tag closes a previously established connection.
 A long connection data source.

-The `send` tag is used to send a synchronous or asynchronous message on a connected persistent connection data source.
-For example, when sending a request to an external module or a remote computer through MQTT or a local data bus, we use the `send` element to send an asynchronous message, and then do corresponding processing in another HVML element defined by the `observe` tag.
+`send` tag is used to send a synchronous or asynchronous message on a connected persistent connection data source.
+For example, when sending a request to an external module or a remote computer through MQTT or a local data bus.
+We use `send` element to send an asynchronous message, and then do corresponding processing in another HVML element defined by `observe` tag.
 For example, we want to issue a remote procedure call to the system daemon to get the list of currently available WiFi hotspots through the hiDataBus protocol:

 ```hvml
 </hvml>